Tokoname, Chita Peninsula, Aichi Prefecture

 Tokoname is one of Japan's six most important ancient kiln towns - the others are Bizen, Echizen, Seto, Shigaraki and Tanba - and had the largest output of ceramics of any kiln town in the Edo Period (1600-1868).
 Tokoname was a major producer of ceramic water pipes and is known for its signature "redware" and fine Japanese teapots.

 With a population of around 55,000, Tokoname is a relaxing and easy day-trip from Nagoya and has a number of interesting museums in town as well as pleasant swimming beaches nearby.
+A more recent draw to the area has been the opening of a huge Costco megamart.

 At the tourist office at Tokoname Meitetsu Station there are brochures in English and other languages providing information on the various walking courses to enjoy Tokoname's attractions.